GrimStride/SomeUCHMods/README.md

     ```
 - If you are not running Windows follow this guide for some extra steps: https://docs.bepinex.dev/articles/user_guide/installation/index.html
 - Download a mod from the [Releases](https://github.com/GrimStride/SomeUCHMods/releases) and extract it
-- Once extracted the mod should consist of a `.dll` inside a folder, move that folder to `BepInEx/plugins`
+- Once extracted, the mod should consist of a `.dll` inside a folder, move that folder to `BepInEx/plugins`

 ## Building
 - Download and install [.NET Framework 4.8  Developer Pack](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-developer-pack-offline-installer)